PatzPaul/terraform-beginner-bootcamp-2023/journal/Week0.md

 ```
 https://en.wikipedia.org/wiki/Chmod

-### Github Lifecylce(Before, Init, Command)
+## Gitpod Lifecycle
-we need to be careful when using the Init because it will not rerun if we restart an existing workspace.
+(Before, Init, Command) we need to be careful when using the Init because it will not rerun if we restart an existing workspace.

 https://www.gitpod.io/docs/configure/workspaces/tasks